open-mmlab/mmengine/docs/en/advanced_tutorials/data_element.md

 During the implementation, there are two types of the data interfaces for the algorithm libraries:

 - A collection of all the annotation and prediction information of a training or test sample.
 For example, the output of a dataset, a model, and the input of a visualizer.
 MMEngine defines it as a `DataSample`.
-- A single type of prediction or annotation infomation which is usually the output of a sub-module of a model, such as the output of a RPN in two-stage detection algorithm, the result of a semantic segmentation model, the production of a key point branch, and the output of a generator of a GAN model, etc. MMEngine defines these data as a data element (`XXXData`).
+- A single type of prediction or annotation information which is usually the output of a sub-module of a model, such as the output of a RPN in two-stage detection algorithm, the result of a semantic segmentation model, the production of a key point branch, and the output of a generator of a GAN model, etc. MMEngine defines these data as a data element (`XXXData`).

-The following section first introduces the base class [BaseDataElement](mmengine.structres.BaseDataElement) for data samples and elements.
+The following section first introduces the base class [BaseDataElement](mmengine.structures.BaseDataElement) for data samples and elements.

 ## BaseDataElement

 There are two types of data in `BaseDataElement`.
 One is `data` such as the bounding box, label, and the instance mask, etc., the other is `metainfo` which contains the meta information of the data to ensure the integrity of the data, including `img_shape`, `img_id`, and some other basic information of the images.
-These information faciliate the recovery and the use of the data in visualization and other cases.
+These information facilitate the recovery and the use of the data in visualization and other cases.
 Therefore, users need to explicitly distinguish and declare the data of these two types of attributes while creating the `BaseDataElement`.

 To make it easier to use `BaseDataElement`, the data in both `data` and `metainfo` are properties of `BaseDataElement`.
 We can directly access the data in these two parts by accessing the class properties.
 In addition, `BaseDataElement` provides several methods for manipulating the data in `data`.

 - Add, delete, change, and check data in different fields of `data`.
 - Migrate `data` to target devices.
-- Support accessing data in the same way as a dictionary or a tensor to fully satify the algorithm's requirements.
+- Support accessing data in the same way as a dictionary or a tensor to fully satisfy the algorithm's requirements.

 ### 1. Create BaseDataElement

-The data parameter of `BaseDataElement` can be freely added by means fo `key=value`.
+The data parameter of `BaseDataElement` can be freely added by means of `key=value`.
 The fields of `metainfo`, however, need to be explicitly specified using the keyword `metainfo`.

 ```python
 import torch